How Long Slip Trip Fall Claim: UK solicitor explains how long you have to claim for a slip, trip and fall accident in the UK

 In other words – the Limitation Act 1980 comes into effect, which is a UK statute of limitations allowing an injured party three years to commence a claim failing which remedies allowed by law will be extinguished and you will no longer be able to make a claim for damages for personal injury.

-What is the date of knowledge for the purpose of how long you have to claim for a slip, trip or fall?
+What is the date of knowledge for determining the commencement of your time period to claim compensation?

 The definition of date of knowledge is given by section 11(4) of the Limitation Act 1980: The date when the you had actual knowledge (or the facts known to the Claimant would have made it reasonable to have had knowledge – reasonable knowledge); that the injury in question was significant (some accidents may have seemed to have caused a minor injury, but you later discover that significant injury took place); that your injury was attributable in whole or in part due to negligence or breach of duty by another (whether an individual, a business or a public body) and the identity of the defendant (the person at fault was known or it was reasonable to obtain the information of who was at fault).

 For a slip, trip and fall accidents – your date of knowledge will typically be the date of your trip, slip or fall as you will know what caused you to fall, if a defect was present (whether an unmarked wet patch on the floor at work or a defective paving slab on the pavement); who was responsible for the area in which you fell and that your injury was significant.

 For example: imagine you were in a supermarket and you were walking on tiled area which was wet and slippery, but you did not notice the wet patch and fell causing a fracture to your arm.